Techno-Hwizrdry/3D-print-tracker-API/README.md

 A RESTful Python 3 / Flask API for tracking the history and print count of your 3D prints.

 # Prerequisites
-This RESTful API requires python3, python3-pip, flask, and flaskext.
+This RESTful API requires python3 (version 3.6 or later), python3-pip, flask, and flaskext.
 Also, this Flask app uses MySQL.
 Therefore, you will need a MySQL to store and retrieve data.
 The structure for this database (and both of it's tables) is included in this repo.